 A show about show, performance and the ego: an existential crisis told through a variety of mediums including opera, clowning and conceptual dance.

-My Death is my first solo show, the story of a woman who thinks that she's failing at life and decides to die, only to find that she's not very good at dying either.
-I first performed it at The Rag Factory, just off Brick Lane, and then at Camden People's Theatre as part of their SPRINT festival 2015.
-I return in January 2018 to The Pleasance in London, before a run at Edinburgh in their 2018 fringe festival.
+My Death was first performed at The Rag Factory, just off Brick Lane, and then at Camden People's Theatre as part of their SPRINT festival 2015.
+In January 2018 it had a short run at The Pleasance in London.

-Here is an interview I did for online theatre magazine The New Current.
+Interview for online theatre magazine The New Current:

 Hey Theodora, thanks for talking to TNC, how have things been going?

 Hectic but exciting!
-The big jigsaw is gradually taking shape...
+The jigsaw is gradually taking shape...

 How does it feel to be part of CPT Sprint 2015?